 Group 5 is triggered by other disorders such as disease or conditions of the blood such as polycythemia ( an abnormally increased concentration of hemoglobin in the blood caused by either a reduction of plasma volume or an increase in red blood cells number,) metabolic disorders such as thyroid and glycogen storage disease; and other conditions such as kidney disease and tumors that press on the pulmonary arteries.

-There is no known cure for pulmonary hypertension, but one with the disease can still live an active and fulfilling life by following the doctor’s advice, and the symptoms of pulmonary hypertension can be managed by working with your doctor,
+There is no known cure for pulmonary Hypertension, but one with the disease can still live an active and fulfilling life by following the doctor’s advice, and the symptoms of pulmonary Hypertehypertension are managed by working with your doctor,

 Be careful about taking over-the-counter medication; it would be wise to consult with the doctor, as some can worsen the symptoms.